SamarthSuccessive/Javascript_training/README.md

 11) Logs (Treat logs as event streams)
 12) Admin processes (Run admin/management tasks as one-off processes)

+Following are the detail explaination of the above 12 factors:

 1) Codebase: there should be exactly one codebase for a sevice for many deployments and it will be accessible to the devloping ,testing,an system administration staff.
 For example github.